 Product management is the development of new products within a company.
 A product manager is a team leader responsible for guiding the success of a product—from sourcing user input all the way to a successful product launch.

 Alternatively, a program could encompass any type of initiative—including a new product.
-You could create a program management process to manage your product development projects for the upcoming year.
+You could create a program to manage your product development process for the upcoming year.
 The individual product development projects would have their own product manager, but the entire program would be overseen by a program manager.Read: Product manager vs. project manager: What’s the difference?

 There are a variety of roles—and acronyms—within the program management process.
 If you’re developing a new program management process for your organization, you might not need to use every one of these roles and responsibilities, but it’s important to know what they are and what each role brings to the program.